Ratio of Debt to Income

-Your ratio of debt to income is a tool lenders use to determine how much money is available for your monthly mortgage payment after you meet your other monthly debt payments.
+The debt to income ratio is a formula lenders use to calculate how much money can be used for your monthly mortgage payment after all your other recurring debts have been met.

-For the most part, conventional mortgages require a qualifying ratio of 28/36.
-FHA loans are a little less strict, requiring a 29/41 ratio.
+In general, underwriting for conventional mortgages requires a qualifying ratio of 28/36.
+FHA loans are a little less restrictive, requiring a 29/41 ratio.

-The second number in the ratio is the maximum percentage of your gross monthly income that can be spent on housing costs and recurring debt.
-Recurring debt includes auto payments, child support and monthly credit card payments.
+The second number is the maximum percentage of your gross monthly income that can be applied to housing costs and recurring debt.
+Recurring debt includes things like auto/boat loans, child support and monthly credit card payments.

 - Gross monthly income of $4,500 x .28 = $1,260 can be applied to housing

 - Gross monthly income of $4,500 x .36 = $1,620 can be applied to recurring debt plus housing expenses

 With a 29/41 (FHA) qualifying ratio

 - Gross monthly income of $4,500 x .29 = $1,305 can be applied to housing